aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 ### Staging Bucket Encryption

-By default, the staging resources will be stored in an S3 Bucket with KMS encryption.
-To use SSE-S3, set `stagingBucketEncryption` to `BucketEncryption.S3_MANAGED`.
+By default, the staging resources will be stored in an S3 Bucket with S3 Managed encryption.
+To use SSE-KMS, set `stagingBucketEncryption` to `BucketEncryption.KMS`.

 ```ts
 import { BucketEncryption } from 'aws-cdk-lib/aws-s3';